anvilco/spectaql/README.md

 - `basic`: Outputs the same HTML structure as the `default` theme, but with minimal CSS styling.
 - `spectaql`: Outputs the same HTML structure as the `default` theme, but with some CSS enhancements.

 In addition to those built-in themes, you can specify a path to a custom theme directory to the `themeDir` option.
-Your custom theme directory will be overlayed on top of the default theme directory, and therefore can include as much or as little overridden or additional files as necessary to obtain your desired output.
+Your custom theme directory will be overlaid on top of the default theme directory, and therefore can include as much or as little overridden or additional files as necessary to obtain your desired output.

 See [/examples/themes/README.md][themes-readme] for more information on how you can customize SpectaQL's output with themes.